matrix-org/sydent/docs/templates.md

 For example ">" in the `_forhtml` version would be replaced with "&gt".

-Note: Note: "&&" must be used to get a raw `&` character.
+Note: "&&" must be used to get a raw `&` character.

 ---